Afghan Americans: Media

 Afghan Americans have formed media outlets dedicated for its diaspora.
 Examples include television channels such as Ariana Afghanistan, Payam-e-Afghan, Tuti TV, and Pamir TV.
 In the 1990s, Afghanistan TV broadcast on KSCI Channel 18 in Los Angeles and as well as magazines like the Afghanistan Mirror.
 Many organizations have also been formed for Afghan youth, solidarity, women's rights and more.
 Recently a new radio station has also launched named Radio Afghan Los Angeles.
 In 2020, "Afghanistan by Afghans" a TV show and podcast was started by Misaq Kazimi, showcasing the voices of Afghan artists, thinkers and cultural keepers.
 The show is also showcased on Zarin TV.

 Demographics

+Immigration

+According to estimates from the Migration Policy Institute website for 2017 - 2021, there were 118,500 Afghan immigrants in the USA.
+The counties or county-equivalents with the most Afghan immigrants were as follows:

 Economics

 Many Afghan Americans own real estate in Afghanistan, which in some cases have been lawfully inherited from their earliest ancestors for generations upon generations.
 Afghan Americans who arrived before the 21st century are mostly found residing near other middle class Americans.
 Some may be found living in the upper middle class neighborhoods and earning high salaries.